 Those close to the Queen lead singer reported how, when on tour, the star used to call his London home to talk to his cats….for hours at a time.

 #23 David Bowie Was A Tabby Fan

 It was said that actor and musician David Bowie never met a cat who didn’t like him….ever.

 The singer-songwriter even wrote a song called “Cat People” to accompany the film by the same name.
-And in one of his best-known official press photographs, he was pictured holding an Abyssinian tabby cat in his arms.
+In one of his best-known official press photographs, he was pictured holding an Abyssinian tabby cat in his arms.

-Actress Betty White began her lifelong love of cats as a girl with an orange tabby cat named “Toby” who used to perch on her crib railing and watch over her.
+Actress Betty White began her lifelong love of cats as a girl with an orange tabby cat named “Toby.”
+He used to perch on her crib railing and watch over her.

 The beloved actress is also a tireless animal activist who calls her unending love for animals “her very expensive habit.”

 According to several sources, writer Mark Twain was so besotted with cats, he couldn’t even go on holiday without renting kittens to keep him company!

 The writer kept company with a great many cats during his lifetime, including a tabby kitten he tucked into his pocket and played pool with – for real.
 Twain was famous for saying, “When a man loves cats, I am his comrade without further introduction.”

 Twain is a major mover in US history.
 On that note, what is the history of this cat?
 Where did they come from and why did they thrive?